American Amateur Press Association E-Journals

 Large Files

 If you're going to e-mail your e-journal, you should usually keep its size to under one megabyte.
 Even that size may cause problems for people who have limited e-mail disk allocation, or who rely on slow Internet connections.
 Often the large size is caused by imported high-definition graphics.
 You may be able to reduce the size by specifying a lower density; this is particularly true of pictures whose dimensions have been reduced, but are stored at the original pixel density.
-If you're producing PDF, be sure to check the size of the final file; it may be much larger than the original (e.g. Word) file.
+If you're producing a PDF, be sure to check the size of the final file; it may be much larger than the original (e.g. Word) file.

 Distribution